alexisbachelet/tutoRust/tutoRust.md

 To import (declare) a module code: `Mod myModule`
-If the importation is in a main file search in a src/myModule.rs
+If the importation is in a main file search in a `src/myModule.rs`
-If the declaration is inside a module, search in: src/myModule/mySub.rs
+If the declaration (importation) is inside a module, search in: `src/myModule/mySub.rs`

-Iteam inside a module is private from it's parent module, access is deny
+Item inside a module is private from it's parent module: access is deny
 Two things to know:
 * Use `mod my_module {}` to create (define) a private module (item not accesable)
 * Use `pub mod my_module  {}` to define a public module
-* In a PUBLIC MODULE we can also use `pub enum` to make a ITEM PUBLIC too
+* In a PUBLIC MODULE we can also use `pub myItem` to make a ITEM PUBLIC too
 * Use `mod my_module;` to load a module for  private use (in crate module)
 * Use `pub mod my_module;` to load a module with public use.
-So it's possible to access item in a external ways. (in sub module)
+So it's possible to access item in a external ways (in sub module)